 Two Types of ACH Transfers

-ACH transfers are grouped into two types – debit transaction and a credit transaction.
-Each ACH transaction is one customer’s debit transaction, and another’s credit transaction.
+ACH transfers are grouped into two types – a debit transaction and a credit transaction.
+Each ACH transaction is one customer’s debit transaction, and another’s a credit transaction.

 ACH Debit Transactions